uphilgood/jam-board/README.md

 This will create the tables defined in your Sequelize models.

-### Authentication

-- User authentication is handled via **JWT** tokens.
-After registering or logging in, a JWT token is generated and returned to the client for session management.

----

-## Frontend Setup

-The frontend is built using **Next.js (App Router)** and **Tailwind CSS** for styling.
-It provides a simple interface where users can register, log in, create boards, and manage work items.

----

 ## Database Setup

 - The database used is **SQLite** for local development, defined in the `server/config/db.ts` file.
 If you want to migrate to **PostgreSQL**, you can modify the database connection URL in the `.env` file and update the Sequelize configurations accordingly.